 When I first started this journey, I never realized that it could potentially take more effort, planning, and organization to work remotely than my 9-5 corporate job demanded.
 Now, after several years of dedicated entrepreneurship, I get it.
 Remote work takes drive, motivation, being super skilled in organization and lots of self-discipline.
 It also needs the right business software to make it work.

 Over the years, I’ve adapted well to working remotely and along the way, I’ve found the business software that works for clients and myself.
 These tools help make remote work a little easier and much more organized.
 I want you to think of these programs as your cyber-workspace.
-They’re part of my online office and I want to share them with you.
+They’re part of my online office, helped me grow immensely, and I want to share them with you.

 *Airtable is a spreadsheet on steroids; it lets you organize anything.
 Ideal for small to midsize businesses, Airtable is formatted like a spreadsheet but has the power of a database.
 When you start to use Airtable, you’ll realize that this is the only spreadsheet you’ll ever need for your business and for your personal life.

 When I say that Airtable is a spreadsheet on steroids, I mean it.
 Airtable is a business software that lets you choose how you want to view and sort all the information you have: as a spreadsheet, as a calendar, maybe you like to view information based on which social media platform you’re using it for, you name it, you can probably do it.

 My favorite Airtable feature is that you can easily attach files into different cells.
 Why is this so important?
 This feature makes it super easy for collaborating with your team.
 My clients love this feature for planning social media posts.

 If you’re looking for a superhero application with major flexibility, I promise you won’t regret using Airtable.

 I’ve mentioned Asana before.
 I love Asana for its three E’s: Efficient, Easy, Effective.